 After entering your name and email address, Ecwid takes you to a registration wizard.
 Don’t worry!
 Ecwid allows you to go back and change any of your answers at any time.

-Your dashboard has a to-do list on how to set up your store.
+Once done, you will be taken to your account dashboard, which has a to-do list on how to set up your store.
 On the left is your control panel, where you set up your products and back-office settings.

 Configure Your Store’s Regional Settings